 Pitching is the process of presenting a business idea with the goal of enrolling the audience (because you want something from them).
+The most known type of pitch is the one used to raise funds from investors.

-You want to be aware of:
+When delivering a pitch you want to be aware of:

 Your audience and their focus may vary.
 Your goal is always the same: Convince them of your business' potential to succeed.

 The core reasoning of a pitch is straightforward: There is an amazing business opportunity and you (and your team) are the best ones to take advantage of it.
+Once that reasoning is locked, it becomes the backbone of your actual pitch deck.

 This may sound basic but it is commonly overlooked.
 You first want to establish there is a big opportunity for grabs.